 College at 60 offers small, noncredit, liberal arts college courses taught by experienced faculty members, many of whom also teach in Fordham’s undergraduate and graduate schools.
-These seminars cover a variety of topics, such as creative writing, art history, literature, classical music, science, theatre, psychology, philosophy, religious studies and history.
+These seminars cover a variety of topics, such as creative writing, art history, literature, classical music, science, theater, psychology, philosophy, religious studies, and history.

-The College at 60 provides a weekly, free lecture series on Wednesday afternoons during each semester, which usually begins in mid-October and mid-March.
-At the beginning of each term, the program publishes a newsletter with university information, contact phone numbers, upcoming events, updates on various activities, and policies.
+Each semester, College at 60 provides a series of weekly, free lectures on Wednesday afternoons, usually beginning in mid-October and mid-March.
 At the end of each academic year in May, we host a Spring Gala reception for all students and faculty.
 Participation in the College at 60 also entitles you to attend campus events and to use all Fordham facilities, including libraries, computer centers, bookstores, cafeterias, and health centers at the Manhattan, Bronx, and Westchester campuses.

-The College at 60 courses are offered at the Lincoln Center campus in Manhattan and at the Westchester campus in West Harrison during the fall and spring semesters.
+The College at 60 courses are offered at the Lincoln Center campus in Manhattan during the fall and spring semesters.
 The courses are noncredit, nondegree undergraduate classes.